 On Unclutterer, we’ve written in the past about how to make eating at home easier with meal planning techniques.
 The process allows you to plan for healthy meals, create a simple shopping list, and avoid the stressful “what’s for dinner” moment in front of the open refrigerator.

-Since our meal planning article initially ran, I’ve received dozens of e-mails asking if my husband and I use a deep freezer in addition to the refrigerator/freezer we have in our kitchen.
+Since our meal planning article initially ran, I’ve received dozens of emails asking if we use a deep freezer in addition to the refrigerator/freezer we have in our kitchen.
 We currently don’t have one, but it is something we discuss a couple times a month.
-(What?
-You don’t have such sexy conversations with your partner/roommate/friends/spouse?)
 One of the questions we’ve been trying to answer is if the expense of the deep freezer plus the cost of the electrical energy to run it is less than the amount we spend buying in smaller portions and driving more frequently to our butcher and local market.

 Then, a PR guy from Frigidaire sent me a press release, and instantly I could ask someone all of my weird deep freezer questions.
 (I am certain this guy thinks I am one of the strangest contacts he’s ever made.)